TonyLHansen/onap-gerrit-review/README.md

 such `{{...}}`` template macros into the text `STRING` before passing the results to `yaml.safe_load_all()`.

+### `onap-gerrit-review-verify-releasefile`

+`onap-gerrit-review-verify-releasefile` is used to verify the yaml files under a releases directory.

 ### `onap-gerrit-review-extract-xml`

 `onap-gerrit-review-extract-xml` is used to extract information from XML